instituutnederlandsetaal/BlackLab/site/docs/server/rest-api/corpus/hits/get.md

 Note that this may be slow at present because it finds all hits, then filters them by this criterium.

-(TECHNICAL NOTE: performance could be improved by internally extending the specified `patt` with the `hitfiltercrit`/`hitfilterval` so we only find the matches we're interested in, but this requires lookahead/lookbehind to be implemented).
+(TECHNICAL NOTE: performance could be improved by internally extending the specified `patt` with the `hitfiltercrit`/`hitfilterval` so we only find the matches we're interested in.
+This requires the use of lookahead/lookbehind, which we have working now).
 :::

 ::: warning PLEASE NOTE